GuyPaddock/express-tech/zimbra/mysql-optimizer/README.md

   The optimization process will lock a table while it's being processed, which can cause the email system to be temporarily unavailable for users whose mailbox is included in the table that is being optimized.
-Additionally, your server will require enough space for twice the size of each table.
+Additionally, your server will require enough space for twice the size of each table during the operation.

 ## Installation
 Drop the `optimize_zimbra_db` script into a path in the system-wide path.